Campsites in Torres del Paine National Park

 Designated Campsites

-The park has several official campsites that are managed by CONAF (the National Forest Corporation) and other private companies.
-These campsites are located along popular trekking routes like the W Trek and O Circuit.
+The park offers several official campsites managed by CONAF (the National Forest Corporation) and private operators.
+These are located along popular trails like the W Trek and the O Circuit.

 Full Day Tour to Torres del Paine National Park from Puerto Natales